 How it Works

-- Key skills such as statistical programming, map-making, and knowledge necessary to study the analysis of international affairs and/or the politics of developing countries.
+- Develop key skills and knowledge necessary to study the analysis of international affairs and/or the politics of developing countries.

 - Access to various seminars and workshops where scholars from UC Berkeley and other top universities present their projects providing unique insight into the theories and methods used by experts, and exposure to the larger interdisciplinary research community.

 - Regular meetings featuring additional programming and opportunities for fellows to connect informally.

 - A $1000 stipend awarded in two increments at the end of each semester, contingent upon completion of assignments.